cirosantilli/awesome-reinforcement-learning-games/README.md

 -   recognizing places: there is lots of food around the place with two trees.
 So I hang out around that place more often than others.

+Evil ideas:

+-   invisible objects.
+E.g.: Mario hidden blocks.
+Possibly controlled by agents, like camouflage in nature, or spy in Team Fortress.
+-   objects that look like other objects.
+E.g. a prey that looks like predator.
+Mimicry in nature: <https://en.wikipedia.org/wiki/Mimicry> Possibly via metamorphosis.
+-   two objects that look the same, but act very differently.
+Agent then has to identify which one it is.

 ## Literature

 Existing research in the area.